whilenot-dev/whilenot-dev.github.io/content/posts/typescript-source-code-generation.md

 Sometimes writing source code can get a bit repetitive.
 Anytime I encounter such a feeling I reflect on my life and how I never wanted to do any assembly-line work, as I did in my childhood during the summer holidays, ever again.
 We all work on software for different use cases, but one thing we all probably have in common is the desire to automate repetitive tasks.

 In this post I want to show you how to create _TypeScript_ files programmatically via _JavaScript_ scripts.
 Yes, you read that correctly - I'm using _JavaScript_ scripts to generate valid _TypeScript_ files, which in turn should each transpile to valid _JavaScript_ again.
 I'll show some methods I got to know (and use) for _TypeScript_ source code generation and want to elaborate a bit on their tradeoffs.
 I will also briefly mention my concept about generated code and `git`, whether or not to track generated code by a [VCS](https://en.wikipedia.org/wiki/Version_control).

+The methods shown here should apply also to other programming languages and I'll make references when I see fit.

 ## When to generate (source) code